polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 ## Drawbacks

-* Hypercores and scheduling lenience, if not properly parameterized, could lead to high system load for short runs of consecutive blocks.
+* BURST_CORES and scheduling lenience, if not properly parameterized, could lead to high system load for short runs of consecutive blocks.
 This raises the risk of cascading failures when load gets too high.
 * High-level scheduling logic must not overallocate regions onto a core.
 This wouldn't cause the relay chain to break, but it would lead to friction in scheduling between chains.

 ## Testing, Security, and Privacy